14th October 2014

 The classic example is the garden of the Alhambra palace in Granada which dates to the 13th and 14th centuries, but earlier examples abound from the Middle East, North Africa and Spain.

 Similar trends are seen in the European medieval garden.
 Manuscripts from France and the Low Countries depict walled gardens with elaborate tracery gates, raised beds bisected by cruciform paths and fountains operated by gravity.
 There were also grassed areas which appear to have been seen as meadows rather than lawns.
-They were created by killing the natural growth with hot water and then laying meadow turves of the
+They were created by killing the natural growth with hot water and then laying meadow turves of the required type.

 The sumptuous illustrated manuscript known as the Duc de Berry's Book of Hours, as well as having many fine paintings of horticultural activity, shows examples of walled gardens in Paris and Dourdan which are actually detached from the main structure of the building which they serve.